 Cynthia and Buck are a young couple with little but love.
 Soon Cynthia drops the cough syrup and beer drinking Buck: her dreams of being a princess did not involve an unemployed boyfriend who steals steaks and fruit-pies under his shirt.
 Setting out on her own, a devastated Buck left behind, Cynthia gets a job caring for rich but terminally ill Eleanor.
 As God would have it, Buck comes back into the picture.
 Cynthia persuades him to charm the self-conscious Eleanor, to gain favors in her will.
 What ensues is an intense love triangle, a passionate example of the redeeming power of love and forgiveness.
-Written by

 Guillaume Bock <firstname.lastname@example.org>

 ...and if I get rich, I'll help you record it.

 Hey, I'd be a good person if I were rich.

 Why not be a good person now?
 It's not like it's not an option.

 Brandenburg Concerto No. 5 in D Major bwv 1050 Allegro